 If you’re an avid international traveler, it could be worth opening an account with an online-only bank, as these banks are often particularly keen to cut out ATM fees for customers traveling abroad.
-At N26, we cut out fees for foreign currency ATM withdrawals for Black, Metal and Business Black card holders.
+At N26, we cut out fees for foreign currency ATM withdrawals for You and Metal card holders.

 To make sure you don’t lose out unnecessarily, don’t forget to factor in the exchange rate if you’re making withdrawals in a foreign currency.
 With most cards, you should be getting the rate set by Visa or Mastercard.

 Within the European Union, it’s becoming ever easier to spend money on your card outside your home country, thanks to European integration and the eurozone.
 But how much do foreign transaction fees for withdrawing money from ATMs outside Europe cost?

 As with ATM fees in general, there’s a lot of variation from bank to bank—and from country to country.
 There’s often a percentage fee of around 1.7%, or there could be a fixed fee per withdrawal.
 It’s also worth checking if local ATMs in your destination are likely to charge their own fees.
 In the US, for instance, you often have to pay a few dollars to the bank that owns the ATM.

 How to avoid international ATM fees outside Europe

 Generally speaking, outside of the eurozone, you will probably have to pay for ATM withdrawals, especially if you’re using a bank that’s not your own.
 Does your bank provide special partner deals or offers with any international banks?
 If so, there might be some ATMs you can use for a reduced fee, or even for free.